Seraphli/story_writer_repo/Paper/Emergence of Locomotion Behaviours in Rich Environments.md

 The reward consists of a main component proportional to the velocity along the x-axis, encouraging the agent to make forward progress along the track, plus a small term penalizing torques.

 We structure our policy into two subnetworks, one of which receives only proprioceptive information, and the other which receives only exteroceptive information.

+All of these behaviors emerged spontaneously, without special cased shaping rewards to induce each separate behaviour.